kuta-ndze/NLP-bag-of-words/README.md

 **Results**

-- The optimal cluster on my model is 6 clusters/ 6 centroids, this can be improve with experience
+- The optimal cluster on my model is 6 clusters/ 6 centroids, this can be improve with experience[clustered_tweets.csv](https://github.com/kuta-ndze/Natural_Language_Processing/blob/main/clustered_tweets.csv)
 - Word cloud analysis has help to visualize prominent patterns in deciding the cluster number
 - The cluster range between 2-4